 Even though he was rescued before such a fate could come to pass, the breach of the Sixth Tradition would have cost a vampire of lesser pedigree his existence.
 However, the childe of Hardestadt the Younger was instead shown mercy by his consanguineous uncle, Jürgen von Verden, and charged with “dealing with the archdeacon problem” by means of making amends.

-In the months after the unfortunate encounter, the investigations of the Ashen Band have yielded the knowledge that Simon’s orphanage would appear to be a training ground for creating devout hunters.
-Moreover, the hooks of his private congregation, such as it is, are sunk very deeply indeed into numerous guilds, among a number of edlers and, most alarmingly of all, into the City Guard.
-The task of the coterie has been made no easier by the return of the archdeacon, his guard, and his hired Frisian mercenaries to Kronstadt.
-Apparently Commander Theoderich had managed to convince the archdeacon that his men would be of more use defending the city itself, and the man of God had humbly acquiesced to the wishes of the famed Teutonic officer.
-Luckily, ignorance has also worked in their favour, for the hunters do not yet realise that more than one vampire lairs in the city.
+In the months after the unfortunate encounter, the investigations of the Ashen Band yielded the knowledge that Simon’s orphanage would appear to have been a training ground for raising and training devout hunters.
+The archdeacon and his hunters used for a manual a pamplet written by one Karl von Shrekt.
+Moreover, the hooks of his private congregation, such as it was, were sunk very deeply indeed into numerous guilds, among a number of edlers, and most alarmingly of all, the City Guard.
+The task of the coterie was made no easier by the return of the archdeacon, his guard, and his hired Frisian mercenaries to Kronstadt.
+Apparently Commander Theoderich had managed to convince the archdeacon that his men would be of more use defending the city itself, and the man of God had humbly acquiesced to the wishes of the famed Teutonic captain.
+Luckily, ignorance also worked in their favour, for the hunters did not yet realise that more than one vampire laired in the city.

-The Ashen Band continue to seek ways to neutralise Simon and his followers.
-Retainers and herd members have begun to infiltrate the wide social circles in which the archdeacon moves, with an eye towards gaining access to the masses he holds in his private chapel.
-Rumours have been seeded within the city that should lead the archdeacon into surmising that the “vampire of Kronstadt” yet survives, and he has been spotted in the land of Buzău, which is also plagued by many godless horrors in addition to the Cuman threat.
-With the promise of striking a blow against the monsters that haunt the Transylvanian night, mayhap the archdeacon and his warriors can be lured far from the city, into lands where dangers abound.
-And perhaps there, just perhaps, an arrow of Cuman manufacture might find its way into the back of this troublesome cleric…
+The Ashen Band continued to seek ways to neutralise Simon and his followers.
+Retainers and herd members began to infiltrate the wide social circles in which the archdeacon moved, with an eye towards gaining access to the masses he held in his private chapel.
+Rumours were seeded within the city that led the archdeacon into surmising that the “vampire of Kronstadt” yet survived, and he had been spotted in at Buzău, a land known to be plagued by many godless horrors in addition to the Cuman threat.
+With the promise of striking a blow against the monsters that haunt the Transylvanian night, mayhap the archdeacon and his warriors might be lured far from the city, into lands where dangers abound?
+And perhaps, just perhaps, an arrow of Cuman manufacture might find its way into the back of this troublesome cleric there…